-I love how Mrs. P’s class made the books in the shape of a polar bear.
+I love the creative way Mrs. P’s class made the books in the shape of a polar bear.
 So cute!

-You can find these reading comprehension lessons in our Engaging Readers Units:
+You can find these reading comprehension lessons on one of our favorite polar animals in our Engaging Readers Units:

 We love to incorporate directed drawing whenever we can.
-For some students, this is exactly the support they need to take them from, “I can’t draw..” to “Look what I DREW!”
-If I am being honest, I need directed drawings to make anything look recognizable.
+For some students, this is precisely the support they need to take them from, “I can’t draw..” to “Look what I DREW!”
+[If I am being honest, I need directed drawings to make anything look recognizable.]

 Fun Polar Bear Activities: #5 Blubber Glove Experiment

 Mrs. P’s class also borrowed the blubber glove experiment from Deanna Jump’s Penguin Unit.
 You can read about this experiment by reading her blog post: